Maikel Garcia Preview, Player Props: Royals vs. White Sox

-Maikel Garcia -- 3-for-4 with a double and an RBI in his most recent game -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the mound, on September 5 at 7:40 PM ET.
+Maikel Garcia -- with a slugging percentage of .452 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals against the Chicago White Sox, with Touki Toussaint on the mound, on September 6 at 7:40 PM ET.

-In his last game, he had three hits (going 3-for-4 with a double and an RBI) against the White Sox.
+He had a one-hit performance in his previous game (1-for-5) against the White Sox.

 Maikel Garcia Game Info & Props vs. the White Sox